 Many companies—especially startups and small to mid-sized businesses—are turning to fractional Chief Operating Officers (COOs) to streamline their operations and drive growth.
 A fractional COO is a part-time executive who provides strategic guidance and operational leadership without the long-term commitment or financial burden of a full-time hire.

-1. Developing and Implementing Business Strategies
+Fractional COO Responsibilities: Developing and Implementing Business Strategies

 A fractional COO works closely with the CEO and the leadership team to design and implement business strategies.
 They assess the company’s goals, identify opportunities for growth, and create actionable plans to achieve them.
 By aligning the organization’s operations with its vision, they ensure long-term success.